 Did you know?

-Nearly 1,400 solar panels
+6,134 solar panels

-make up the first section of our solar array.
+have been installed at our solar array.
 The panels are in a fixed position, tilted at the ideal angle, to maximize the amount of energy produced.

 35 acres